-In USA Today, there was an article entitled "Sterilizing pets isn't a priority for new owners".
+In USA Today, there was an article entitled "Sterilizing pets isn't a priority for new owners."
 As I was reading, I couldn't help but be conflicted.

 But embedded in this article are some things that make the fillings in my teeth sing!
-For example, there is a pie chart showing that 68% of owners acquire animals from family members, adoption organizations, and shelters.
+For example, there is a report that 68% of owners acquire animals from family members, adoption organizations, and shelters.
 We are told only 12% are acquired from purebred breeders!
 TWELVE PERCENT.
 And yet, purebred dog breeders are always the ones catching hell for swelling the numbers of the homeless, abandoned, or callously bred animals entering the shelter system.

 I'm sorry but something just doesn't add up here.
-Purebred dog breeders are used as a scapegoat to push mandatory spay/neuter laws on to an animal-loving population when proportionately they contribute hardly a thimbleful to the gallon bucket called "overpopulation".
+Purebred dog breeders are used as a scapegoat to push mandatory spay/neuter laws onto an animal-loving population when proportionately they contribute hardly a thimbleful to the gallon bucket called "overpopulation".

-Ms. Peters needs to get her facts straight.
-According to the latest statistics, there are 74.8 million dogs owned in the United States (the American Pet Products Manufacturers Association.
-In 2009, shelter statistics were widely quoted as 6 to 8 million dogs and cats entering the shelter system, with 3-4 million being euthanized and the same number being adopted."
+According to 2010 statistics, there were currently 74.8 million dogs owned in the United States.
+In 2009, shelter statistics were widely quoted as "6 to 8 million dogs and cats entering the shelter system, with 3-4 million being euthanized and the same number being adopted."
 Of the estimated total number of dogs owned and with the shelter figures added together, the total would be about 78.8 million dogs in America.
 (Editor's note, as of 2017 there were 89.7 million dogs owned in America (Statista.com)

-Other tidbits of information in the article, such as "17% said they have no idea of the proper age to spay/neuter" and "42% of people who recently got a pet did no prior research, formal or informal" tell me that the crux of the matter is still education or rather, the lack thereof.
+Other tidbits of information such as "17% said they have no idea of the proper age to spay/neuter" and "42% of people who recently got a pet did no prior research, formal or informal" tell me that the crux of the matter is still education or rather, the lack thereof.

 PETA and other groups are out there in our school systems with personal visits and teaching materials to shape children into their way of vegan thinking.
-Why aren’t more local shelters and breed rescues out there educating people along with all-breed dog clubs?
+Why aren’t more local shelters, breed rescues, and all-breed dog clubs out there educating people?
 Don't we all want the same thing: animals safe and loved in a caring home?
 Why doesn’t each community appropriate funds to educate owners instead of so much funding for Animal Control enforcement?

-There are groups with good ideas to turn to for help.

-For example, The American College of Theriogenologists makes these suggestions:
+There are groups with good ideas.
+The American College of Theriogenologists makes these suggestions: